 Sidney is a very popular first name for males (#274 out of 1220, Top 22%) and also a very popular surname for all people (#13685 out of 150436, Top 9%).
 (2000 U.S. Demographics)

 Sidney reached its peak rank of #91 in the U.S. during 1910-1919, and is currently at #1088.
 (2015 U.S. SSA Records)

-Below is a graphed comparison of the popularity of the boy name Sidney and associated names.
-Sid and Sydney are the prominent related forms of Sidney.
-Adoption of these boy names reached its most widespread during the years 1880-1889 and is now much less, with the forms Sid, Sidney and Sydney becoming less stylish.
-(Top 1000 Birth Names Statistics, 2014)
+Which version is better?with its variant forms and related boy names.
+Sid and Sydney are the prominent related forms of Sidney (#1088 in 2015) listed in the Top 2000.
+Adoption of these forms of Sidney reached its most widespread in the 1910s (adoption of 0.2%) and is now much diminished, with forms like Sydney becoming less stylish.